 If you are going to be using Pinterest and want to use Rich pins, then you need to have the Yoast SEO plugin activated to get verified.

 There is a premium version (£79 per year) which gives you more SEO friendly goodness:

-- redirections, which automatically creates a redirection should you change the URL of your post.
+- Automatic redirections should you change the URL of your post.
 No more 404 (page not found)!